Zowe-Java-SDK/ZosShell/README.md

 Format:

-    hostname,zomsfportnumber,username,password,mvsconsolename
+    hostname,zomsfportnumber,username,password,mvsconsolename,sshport

+NOTES:

-NOTE: "mvsconsolename" is optional and not needed.
+"mvsconsolename" is optional and not needed.
 If you find trouble executing the mvs command, then your zosmf instance may be using a console name other than the default.
 If so, you can specify it here for the app to use when executing mvs command.

+sshport is optional but if you try to execute the ussh command it will fail as it relies on a valid SSH connection to perform the command.

 At the root directory prompt, execute the following maven command: